-Table 101 Network Setting > Interface Grouping > Add/Edit
+Table 102 Network Setting > Interface Grouping > Add New Interface Group/Edit

 LABEL DESCRIPTION Group Name Enter a name to identify this group.
 You can enter up to 30 characters.
 You can use letters, numbers, hyphens (-) and underscores ().
 Spaces are not allowed.
-WAN Interfaces used in the grouping Select the WAN interface this group uses.
-The group can have up to one PTM interface, up to one ATM interface, up to one ETH interface, and up to one WWAN interface.
-Select None to not add a WAN interface to this group.
+WAN Interfaces used in the Select the WAN interface this group uses.
+The group can have up to one PTM interface, up to one ATM interface, up to one ETH interface, and up to one WWAN interface. grouping Select Non e to not add a WAN interface to this group.